Number of staff and nature of the first instance authority

 Training and quality assurance

 The law requires the CNDA to provide training and refresher courses to its members and Territorial Commissions’ staff.
-Training is supposed to ensure that those who will consider and decide on asylum claims will take into account asylum seeker’s personal and general circumstances, including the applicant’s culture of origin or vulnerability.
-Since 2014, the CNDA has organised training courses based on the EASO modules, in particular on “Inclusion”, “Country of Origin Information” and “Interview Techniques”.
+Training is supposed to ensure that those who will consider and decide on asylum claims will consider the asylum applicant’s personal and general circumstances, including the applicant’s culture of origin or vulnerability.
+Since 2014, the CNDA has organised training courses based on the EUAA modules, in particular on “Inclusion”, “Country of Origin Information” and “Interview Techniques”.
 These training courses provide both an online study session and a two-day advanced analysis conducted at central level in Rome.
 In addition to these permanent trainings, courses on specific topics are also organised at the local level.
-By law, the National Commission should also provide training to interpreters to ensure appropriate communication between the applicant and the official who conducts the substantive interview.[15]
+By law, the National Commission should also provide training to interpreters to ensure appropriate communication between the applicant and the official who conducts the substantive interview.[17]
 However, in practice interpreters do not receive any specialised training.
 Some training courses on asylum issues are organised on ad hoc basis, but not regularly.

 [1] Article 4(1) Procedure Decree, as amended by LD 220/2017.